 As opposed to the WaterRower models, the First Degree Fitness Pacific Challenge AR features an adjustable water tank.
 It has two chambers, the “storage” chamber, and the “active” chamber.

 There’s a dial on top of the container with four levels of adjustment.
 This dial allows the water to be transferred from one chamber to the other, increasing or decreasing the overall resistance.

 The rower’s water tank is a heavy-duty polycarbonate material.
 It has a capacity of 4.5 gals (17 l).
-It’s recommended to have a minimum of 2.3 gals (9 l) of water.
-It features a 3-blade impeller attached to a bungee cord which facilitates its recovery.
+Additionally, it’s recommended to have a minimum of 2.3 gals (9 l) of water.
+It features a 3-blade impeller attached to a bungee cord, which facilitates its recovery.